-The National Cooperative Train-I ing and Development Centre (PUSLATPENKOP), Jakarta, is the government-sponsored national centre geared to serve the training and education requirements the KUDs (village primary cooperatives) in the country.
-The Centre protraining to vides cooperative officials, cooperative trainers and other functionaries of the Indonesion Cooperative Movement. provides professional and technical guidance to the 27 provincial level cooperative training centres (called the BALATKOPS).
-In order to enhance the competence and capability of this national centre and faculty members to provide technical support to the 27 provincial centres, the ILO-UNDP sponsored Cooperative Training Project (INS-78-068) was located at the National Centre itself where it worked during 1981-83.
-The Project made available services of five international experts. technical equipments and professional support to the development of the faculty by way of advice and training opportunities.
+The National Cooperative Train-I ing and Development Centre (PUSLATPENKOP), Jakarta, is the government-sponsored national centre geared to serve the training and requirements education of the KUDs (village primary cooperatives) in the country.
+The Centre protraining cooperative vides to officials, cooperative trainers and other functionaries of the Indonesion Cooperative Movement. - Tt provides professional and technical guidance to the 27 provincial level cooperative training centres (called the BALATKOPS).
+In order to enhance the competence and capability of this national centre and its faculty members and to provide technical support to the 27 provincial centres, the ILO-UNDP sponsored Cooperative Training Project (INS-78-068) was located at the National Centre itself where it worked during 1981-83.
+The Project made available the services of five international experts. technical equipments and professional support to the development of the faculty by way of advice and training opportunities.